Freaky/rtss/README.md

 ### PTY mode

-For programs that buffer their output or otherwise alter their behaviour when connected to pipes, programs can be executed with a pseudo-terminal on supporting platforms:
+For programs that buffer their output or otherwise alter their behaviour when connected to pipes, the `--pty` (aka `--tty`) option will, on supported platforms, run the command under a pseudo-terminal.

 ```
 -$ rtss tcpdump